Curious about the National Pensions Act? Find out more about your pension and how the rules will influence how much you can save for retirement.

-The biggest source of contention has been that foreign workers will no longer be able to “cash out” their contributions before retirement age when they leave the Cayman Islands.
-They will, however, be allowed to transfer their pension benefits to an established pension plan in their home country.
+The biggest source of contention has been that foreign workers cannot “cash out” their contributions, before retirement age, when they leave the Cayman Islands.
+Employees who are permanently leaving the island can transfer their pension benefits to an established pension plan in their home country.

 It is important to note that in other jurisdictions such as the United States for example, income tax is collected (e.g. social security) and set aside for retirement or disability.
 State Pension in the U.K. operates similarly.

-Below are 10 important provisions of Cayman’s new Pension Law that everyone needs to know.
+Below are nine important provisions of Cayman’s pension Act that everyone needs to know.

 1. Normal Retirement Age Removed

-The new law removes the “normal retirement age” concept and replaces it with normal age of pension entitlement and increasing the retirement age from 60 to 65 years old.
-There is a caveat however, employees who will turn 60 in the next 12 years (i.e. between 1 January 2017 and 31 December 2029) can claim their pension benefits then and not wait until age 65.
+Normal retirement age is 65 years old.
+Employees who turn 60 between 1 January 2017 and 31 December 2029 can claim their pension benefits when they turn 60 and do not have to wait until age 65.
 Age 60 is not a mandatory retirement age.
 It is simply the age in which a person can claim pension benefits.
-Early retirement can be taken at 55, so persons between 48-50 years in 2017, will therefore be eligible.
+Early retirement can be taken at 55.

 3. Foreign Workers Transfer Benefits in Two Years

-Foreign workers will have to wait two years before they can transfer their pension benefit overseas to an established pension plan in their own countries.
+Foreign workers have to wait two years, after leaving the Cayman Islands, before they can transfer their pension benefit overseas to an established pension plan in their own countries.
 Also, their employment in the Cayman Islands must be terminated and there can be no contributions to their pension account for two years. *If there are no registered pension providers in a foreign worker’s home country, they may keep their pension plans here in the Cayman Islands and continue to contribute to it until they reach retirement age.
 Then, they will be able to eligible to receive their contributions.

 4. All Employees & Self-Employed Persons must have a Pension Plan